More Weeds That Deer Don’t Eat

 Sweet wormwood (Artemisia annua) in Schenley Park, 25 Aug 2024 (photo by Kate St. John)

-Plants in the Artemisia genus taste bitter and their crushed foliage and stems have a strong smell.
-Deer find it extremely unpalatable and can tell from far away that it smells too ugly to approach.
+The Artemisia genus includes mugwort, wormwood, and sagebrush, all of which taste bitter and smell strong when their foliage or stems are crushed.
+Deer find this extremely unpalatable and can smell from far away that it’s too ugly to approach.

 Deer in Frick Park, 17 Aug 2024 (photo by Kate St. John)

-Plants in the Artemisia genus often have medicinal properties.
+Some Artemisia plants also have medicinal properties.
 Sweet wormwood (A. annua) contains artemisinin which was discovered in 1972 and is used to treat malaria.
 Unfortunately the malarial parasite in Southeast Asia has developed artemisinin resistance so the drug can no longer be used alone to cure the disease.

 Sweet wormwood’s close relative common mugwort (Artemisia vulgaris) also has a wide range of supposed pharmacological uses.
 These uses probably account for the plant’s presence in North America.
-The Pittsburgh area has plenty of it!
+The Pittsburgh area has plenty of it — another plant that deer don’t eat.

 Mugwort (Artemisia vulgaris) at the Hays Eagle Watch site, June 2017 (photo by Kate St. John)

-Another reason why sweet wormwood, in particular, may be thriving this year is that mature plants are fairly drought resistant — and we are in a drought.
+Sweet wormwood may be thriving this year because its mature plants are fairly drought resistant — and we are in a drought.

 U.S. Drought Monitor map from UNL, 2024-08-27

-Drought and deer this summer have combined to leave Pittsburgh with so many weeds.
+Drought and deer have combined this summer to flood Pittsburgh with so many weeds.

 Leave a Reply